All Episodes

 We just got our first black president.

-Where's the first place to start, Professor?
+Where's the first place to start, professor?

-Where's the first I can't wait to hear the answer.
+I can't wait to hear the answer.

-I haven't I haven't read the transcript.
+I haven't read the transcript this.

-When I saw the question, I said, I'm gonna listen to it with my audience, we're gonna listen to it together.
+When I saw the question, I said, I want to listen to it.

 Here's the answer.